Articles in this section

 Note:

-Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or the NuGet feed, include a license key in your product.
-Refer to the link to learn about generating and registering the Syncfusion® license key in your application to use the components without trail message.
+Starting with v16.2.0.x, if you reference Syncfusion® assemblies from the trial setup or the NuGet feed, include a license key in your projects.
+Refer to the link to learn about generating and registering the Syncfusion® license key in your application to use the components without a trial message.

 See Also: